TAILOR-UoB/new_ways_of_publishing/booksource/examples/index.md

 (sec:exa)=
-# Examples
+# From static and dynamic to interactive content

-In this section we provide multiple examples of the type of content that can be generated with publishing systems like `Jupyter Book` and `Quarto`.
-We divided the different types into three subsections: [](sec:static) is rendered during the creation of the website/book and is kept static, [](sec:com:nar) includes computational code cells that are rendered during the creation of the website/book but can be modified and re-run on demand,  and [](sec:exa:run) includes interactive elements like buttons, sliders, interactive figures and more.
-The provided examples are not exhaustive and additional information can be found in the documentation of [Quarto](https://quarto.org/docs/guide/), [Jupyter Book](https://jupyterbook.org/en/stable/intro.html).
+In this section we provide a range of examples of the kinds of content that can be authored with publishing systems such as `Jupyter Book` and `Quarto`.
+We consider three different types of content:
+- [](sec:static) is rendered during the creation of the website/book and is kept static;
+- [](sec:com:nar) includes computational code cells that are rendered during the creation of the website/book but can be modified and re-run on demand;  and
+- [](sec:exa:run) provides interactive elements such as buttons, sliders, interactive figures and more.
+Many more examples can be found in the documentation of [Quarto](https://quarto.org/docs/guide/) and [Jupyter Book](https://jupyterbook.org/en/stable/intro.html).

 (sec:exa:com:inf)=
-## Computational infrastructure considerations
+## Computational infrastructure

-An important consideration when designing online teaching material is where the material is going to be hosted.
-The capabilities of the hosting may affect the type of content that can be included.
+An important consideration when designing online teaching material is the location where the material will be hosted and served.
+The host capabilities may affect the type of content that can be included.
 For example, the content of this roadmap is being hosted as a static webpage thanks to the free service offered by [GitHub pages](https://pages.github.com/).
 However, most free hosting services do not provide computational capabilities for dynamic or interactive functionalities.
-For instance, the [](sec:com:nar) can be visualised as a static web page but has the capabilities of being run by a third party server for its dynamic functionalities.
-Services like *MyBinder*, *Google Colab*, offer free tier versions but they may be slow or fail to run for various reasons (e.g. connection errors or high server workload).
-Some parts of the [](sec:exa:run) may also require a third party service.
+For instance, the [](sec:com:nar) material is visualised as a static web page by Github pages but the same content can be run by a third party server for its dynamic functionalities.
+Services such as *MyBinder* and *Google Colab*, offer free tier versions but they may be slow or fail to run for various reasons (e.g. connection errors or high server workload).
+Parts of the [](sec:exa:run) of the roadmap may also require a third party service.
 Additional information about these requirements is specified when showcasing each example.